gdiminin/HaSAPPy/docs/Tutorials/Test_HaSAPPy_installation.md

 #Test HaSAPPy installation using LoadModule_test.txt files
-In this tutorial, we are going to verify correct installation of HaSAPPy software and all its dependency using a pre-compiled LoadModule.txt file and a Sequence_test file avaiable in the package.
+In this tutorial, we are going to verify correct installation of the HaSAPPy software and all its dependencies using a pre-compiled LoadModule.txt file and a Sequence_test file avaiable in the package.
 It is recommended, after every new installation, to run this test before to start using HaSAPPy for your purposes.

 The working directory for this tutorial is :